+The General Commercial land use designation accommodates a wide range of non-residential and mixed-use development, and limited standalone residential development, along major corridors and within certain districts in Delray Beach.
+Light industrial type accommodated on certain parcels with a General Commercial land use designation, which is also the only designation that accommodates the Automotive Commercial zoning district.
 The intensity and density for the General Commercial land use designation is a maximum floor area ratio of 3.0 and a maximum density of 30 dwelling units per acre.
-However, there are current restrictions on the prescribed density and required use mix in the implementing zoning districts.
-This should be re-evaluated to provide for desirable and appropriate amounts and locations of mixed use developments with residential uses.
+However, there are current restrictions on the prescribed density and required use mix in the implementing zoning districts that should be reevaluated to provide for desirable appropriate amounts and locations of mixed use developments with residential uses.
+(AC photo)